Comment directives

 4. USED (obsolete)

 This obsolete directive marks things as being in use.
-It is provided for backward compatibility with older Project Analyzer versions.
+It is provided for only backward compatibility.
+Older Project Analyzer versions used to support it until 1999.
 You should not use this directive any more since future versions may not support it.
 Project Analyzer replaces it internally as follows:

 USED => PROBHIDE DEAD